 - Inpatient (long-term) – patient resides in the residential facility for more than 90 days

-In most cases, it is incumbent on the treatment facility’s counselors and clinicians to decide which course of treatment is best suited for each patient.
+In most cases, it is incumbent on the treatment facility’s counselors and clinicians to decide which course of treatment best suits each patient.
 With that said, some consideration is often given to extenuating circumstances.

 Inpatient vs. Outpatient Treatment: What’s the Difference?

 From a patient’s perspective, outpatient treatment would be considered less invasive than inpatient treatment.
 This would be because the patient maintains a substantial amount of control over their life during outpatient treatment.
 They are not required to live in the outpatient treatment facility full-time.
-Instead, they are required to report for scheduled therapy sessions on a regular basis.
+Instead, they are required to report for scheduled therapy sessions regularly.

-Outpatient treatment is generally used for patients who pose less risk than those that would be placed in an inpatient program.
-These are the patients that have moderate addictions and exhibit a higher level of control and responsibility for their lives.
+Outpatient treatment is generally used for patients who pose less risk than those who would be placed in an inpatient program.
+These are the patients who have moderate addictions and exhibit a higher level of control and responsibility for their lives.